Ulku-dur/Ulku-dur/README.md

 ### 👩‍💻 About Me

 Hi!
-I'm Hacer Ülkü Köker, a passionate Junior Full Stack Developer with a background in Biomedical Engineering.
+I'm Hacer Ülkü, a passionate Junior Full Stack Developer with a background in Biomedical Engineering.
 I have recently completed a Full Stack Web Developer Bootcamp, and I'm proficient in both frontend and backend technologies.

 - **Full Stack Web Developer Bootcamp**
-  - Patika+ (2023-12-01 ~ 2024-06-14)

 ### 🛠 Skills

 - **Languages:** Java, JavaScript